arXiv/arxiv-docs/help/bulk_data.md

 ### Amazon S3

-For all articles the [processed PDF and source files are available from Amazon S3](bulk_data_s3).
-We recommend this method for bulk access to the full-text of arXiv articles.
+For all available articles the processed PDF and source files are [available from Amazon S3](bulk_data_s3).

 ### KDD cup dataset